 The opening times for the main attractions change in November to adjust to the shorter daytime hours.
 However, the good news is that all the long lines will disappear.
 You won’t need to pre-book tickets at Casa Batlló or La Pedrera but we do recommend booking at sites like Sagrada Familia or Park Güell, even during the winter.

 I hope you found this post helpful.
 Remember that Barcelona in November might not be the best time to go to the beach but it is definitely warmer than most of Europe, with plenty of things to do and see.
 Our Gothic Quarter and Gaudí Free Walking Tours keep running every day at 11 am and always serve as a the best introduction to the city.
+Also, don’t forget to check our comprehensive article on what to do in Barcelona all year round.

 Main photograph: Montjüic Cemetery by Jon Ander